swati1156/E-commerce-analysis/README.md

-# E-commerce-analysis

-This project helps in providing actionable data to optimize operations, enhance customer satisfaction, and boost sales performance.

-- Customer Insights: Understanding customer base to tailor marketing strategies.
-- Product Analysis: Evaluating product performance to inform stock and sales strategies.
+# E-Commerce Data Analysis Project

+## Overview
+This project involves analyzing an e-commerce database using SQL.
+The goal is to derive actionable insights from customer, product, and order data.
+The analysis focuses on understanding customer distribution, product performance, and market trends, which can be used for targeted marketing, inventory management, and business strategy optimization.

+## Project Objectives

+- **Analyze customer distribution** to identify key markets and customer segments.
-- Sales Optimization: Analyzing sales data to identify trends, opportunities, and areas for improvement.
+- **Evaluate product performance** based on sales data to identify high-revenue items and trends.
-- Inventory Management: Managing stock levels to ensure product availability while minimizing excess inventory.
+- **Segment customers** based on purchasing behavior to tailor marketing strategies.
+- **Understand market trends** to optimize logistics and business operations.